 We provide practical frameworks for AI governance: policies and principles that enable experimentation and safety, structures and feedback loops that build learning and agility, and workflow redesign approaches that deliver genuine results and impact.

-Training lead: Nick Scott
+Programme lead: Nick Scott

 Nick is the Director of the Centre for Responsible Union AI and brings over 20 years as a senior digital leader spanning non-profit, trade union and research organisations.